oasisprotocol/docs/docs/node/run-your-node/maintenance/handling-network-upgrades.md

   and then sequentially perform seamless upgrade(s).

-For example, at time of writing this guide in order to sync your node from scratch on the [Testnet network][Testnet Parameters] you needed to do the
+For example, at time of writing this guide in order to sync your node from scratch on the [Testnet Network Parameters][Testnet] you needed to do the
 following:

 - Download the genesis document and run Oasis Core 22.0.x which synced